Azure/azure-sdk-for-python/sdk/communication/azure-communication-email/README.md

 ## Key concepts

-The Azure Communication Email package is used to do following:
-- Send emails to multiple types of recipients
+The Azure Communication Email package is used to send emails to multiple types of recipients.
-- Query the status of a sent email message

 ## Getting started